 In Illinois, you can be charged with identity theft if you knowingly use another’s personal identifying information to fraudulently obtain credit, money, goods, services or other property.
-If that person is over the age of 60, your charge can be upgraded to aggravated identity theft.
+If that other person is over age 60, your charge can be upgraded to aggravated identity theft.
 (See Illinois Identity Theft statute.)
 Aggravated identity theft also includes using another’s identity to further an organized gang’s activities.

 Identity theft is also classified according to the amount of money involved.
 The classes range from a Class 4 felony for less than $300 to a Class X felony where more than $100,000 is involved.

 As with most crimes, the state must prove all elements of the offense beyond a reasonable doubt.
 A recent Illinois case looked at the definition of “another person.”
 In People v Bensen, the defendant served as a secretary for an 80-year old man, who had given her a credit card for company expenses.
 Defendant then charged thousands of dollars for personal expenses which the employer unwittingly paid.
 Defendant was convicted of aggravated identity theft.
 On appeal, she argued that she did not use the personal identifying information of “another person” since the company card was in her name.
 The court agreed.
 Because defendant did not represent herself as someone else, her conviction was reversed.

 If you have been charged with a crime, contact an experienced criminal law attorney immediately.
 An attorney can review your case for its best possible defense.
 Does the state have the evidence they need to prove your offense?
 Even if the evidence against you is overwhelming, an attorney who is respected in the court house may be able to negotiate a more favorable plea agreement than you could on your own.